standard-for-public-code/community-implementation-guide-standard/README.md

 ### Review of a contributions

 Before we merge a pull request of a new or updated proposal, it needs to be reviewed.
-Reviewers should include a codebase steward of the Foundation for Public Code.

 ## Problems, suggestions and questions in issues